 It’s easy.
 I feel she trusts me.
 Jace takes her hands and places them on the guitar, shaping the chords for her.

 “It is the spirit of rock n roll.
 It will help you realize you already know this song and can play it.
 Until you feel confidant, he’ll guide you.
 His name is Jace.”

-We had their attention.
-Nina started strumming the rhythm which she inherently knew.
+We have their attention.
+Nina starts strumming the rhythm which she inherently knows.

 ‘There’s a place for us,

 Music by Leonard Bernstein, lyrics by Stephen Sondheim.